-- 13.1 You agree that the Licensor shall have the right, after supplying undertakings as to confidentiality, to audit any computer system on which the Software Products are installed in order to verify compliance with this Licence Agreement. - 13.2 You agree that the Licensor may use your company name in Licensor's customer lists and other promotional materials describing your company as a customer or user of Licensor's software or services, as applicable, unless it receives written notice from you objecting to such use. - 13.3 This Licence Agreement, its subject matter or its formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with English law and submitted to the non-exclusive jurisdiction of the English courts. - 13.4 This Licence Agreement constitutes the complete and exclusive statement of the agreement between the Licensor and you with respect to the subject matter of this Licence and supersedes all proposals, representations, understandings and prior agreements, whether oral or written, and all other communications between us relating to that subject matter except for those expressly referred to in this Licence Agreement. - 13.5 Any clause in this Licence Agreement that is found to be invalid or unenforceable shall be deemed deleted and the remainder of this Licence Agreement shall not be affected by that deletion. - 13.6 Failure or neglect by either party to exercise any of its rights or remedies under this Licence Agreement will not be construed as a waiver of that party's rights nor in any way affect the validity of the whole or part of this Licence Agreement nor prejudice that party's right to take subsequent action. - 13.7 This Licence Agreement is personal to you and you may not assign, transfer, sub-contract or otherwise part with this Licence or any right or obligation under it without the Licensor's prior written consent.
+- 13.1 You agree that the Licensor shall have the right, after supplying undertakings as to confidentiality, to audit any computer system on which the Software Product are installed in order to verify compliance with this License Agreement. - 13.2 You agree that the Licensor may use Your company name in Licensor's customer lists and other promotional materials describing Your company as a customer or user of Licensor's software or services, as applicable, unless it receives written notice from You objecting to such use. - 13.3 This License Agreement, its subject matter or its formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with English law and submitted to the non-exclusive jurisdiction of the English courts. - 13.4 This License Agreement constitutes the complete and exclusive statement of the agreement between the Licensor and You with respect to the subject matter of this License and supersedes all proposals, representations, understandings and prior agreements, whether oral or written, and all other communications between the parties relating to that subject matter except for those expressly referred to in this License Agreement.

+- 13.5 Any clause in this License Agreement that is found to be invalid or unenforceable shall be deemed deleted and the remainder of this License Agreement shall not be affected by that deletion. - 13.6 Failure or neglect by either party to exercise any of its rights or remedies under this License Agreement will not be construed as a waiver of that party's rights nor in any way affect the validity of the whole or part of this License Agreement nor prejudice that party's right to take subsequent action. - 13.7 This License Agreement is personal to You and You may not assign, transfer, sub-contract or otherwise part with this License or any right or obligation under it without the Licensor's prior written consent.